Last Updated on 19/09/2021 by Clotilde Passalacqua

 When we visited it was full with the tables all attached to each other and very little atmosphere.
 If the price is decidedly inviting, the environment is not so much.

-At this stage you will have understood that Maafushi had a slightly bitter sweet taste for me.
-Surely not a place to avoid but definitely to be combined with a visit to another local island and possibly a couple of days in a resort.
+At this stage you will have understood that Maafushi had a slightly bitter sweet taste for me, but it was a great place to start a Maldives adventure.

 Enjoy your dream!